palw3ey/ye3ipsec/README.md

 The container configurations and credentials can be displayed using the command : docker logs containerName

 The /etc/swanctl folder is persistent.

+Important, you need at least : `--cap-add NET_ADMIN` for strongswan to start.

 # Simple usage